GCuser99/tbImportExport/README.md

 - **Long path support.** Anything beyond ~260 characters fails.
 The W APIs are already in use, so this is just a `\\?\` prefix applied after `AbsPath`.
 - **Reparse points / symlinks** are followed like ordinary directories during export, same as the Python version.
 - **The `revisions` array** is preserved on round-trip but never populated on export, matching the reference tool.

-## Version control

-If this goes in git, add a `.gitattributes` with `*.twin text eol=crlf` to stop line endings drifting on machines with different `core.autocrlf` settings.